 Like DNS and the web, a distributed 311 platform can be facilitated with not only multiple inputs and endpoints, but also multiple hubs that route information.
 This is the underlying architecture of the internet and it’s the model now making its way to web technologies using an open stack that distributes streams with real-time methods like PuSH feeds.
 It’s no accident that I mimicked the diagram of the PuSH model to use as a visualization for distributed 311 services in my Gov 2.0 talk.

 By not depending on a central server, or even a central router, distributed systems are more stable and more scalable.
-Imagine if multiple major cities relied on one single centralized service to provide their 311 platform.
+Imagine if multiple major cities relied on one single centralized service, like Venezuela did on the bitcoin casino sites at the time, to provide their 311 platform.
 What would happen if this service suffered catastrophic hardware failure or if it were run by a business that wasn’t financially sustainable?
 These are things that happen on the web.
 Ma.gnolia is a social bookmarking service that competes with Delicious, but recently their infrastructure suffered a catastrophic hardware failure and all of the users’ bookmarks were lost.
 Similarly, Tr.im is a URL-shortening service that competes with Bit.ly, but recently they announced that they would be shutting down the service (and breaking all of their links) at the end of the year because they are not profitable.
 Even Twitter demonstrates its lack of stability on a regular basis and they’ve yet to prove that they are financially sustainable.
 Fortunately, there are signs of new life at Ma.gnolia and Tr.im, but preventing these types of systemic failures is exactly why the internet is designed with a distributed architecture.

 Additionally, the internet has proven that the distributed model helps foster new innovation and new business while providing a better user experience by guaranteeing interoperability.
 A distributed model does not preclude software as a service just as the internet did not prevent companies from leasing infrastructure and selling hosting services.
 This is a model that simultaneously promotes growth and prevents systemic problems, but it’s only possible with cooperation.